ProjectOpenSea/opensea-js/README.md

 # OpenSea.js <!-- omit in toc -->

-This is the JavaScript SDK for [OpenSea](https://opensea.io), the largest marketplace for NFTs.
+This is the TypeScript SDK for [OpenSea](https://opensea.io), the largest marketplace for NFTs.

 It allows developers to access the official orderbook, filter it, create listings and offers, and complete trades programmatically.